 Financial limitations include those persons unable to purchase or rent their own vehicle.
 Legal limitations generally refer to persons who are too young to drive (generally under age 16).
 Self-imposed limitations refer to people who choose not to own or drive a vehicle (some or all the time) for reasons other than those listed in the first three categories.
-Finally, socioeconomic limitations encompass and acknowledge social historically disadvantaged iustice and communities.
-Parts of the HSTP region contain such populations as racial minorities, who have experienced the intergenerational effects of past discriminatory laws that have affected these groups' access to transportation.
-Therefore, minority populations are also included in these transportation-limited populations to serve as an equity lens.
+Finally, social and economic limitations encompass and acknowledge the uneven distribution of resources and opportunities to traditionally disadvantaged communities.
+Parts of the HSTP region contain populations who have been disproportionately impacted by previously flawed planning and public involvement processes.
+These intergenerational effects of past laws have negatively affected these groups' access to transportation.
+Therefore, populations that are not White are also specifically included in these transportation-limited populations to create a fair representation.